 Around 1.8 miles, look for the Panorama Loop Trail marker and take a left.
 Note that some of the markers are wooden posts that simply read “PL”.
 This is where things start to get really interesting.
 Here, the trail goes through Black Rock Canyon where you can see some intriguing canyon rock formations.

 After about half a mile, the trail climbs out of the canyon.
 This is where things start to get really steep as the trail makes a final climb up to its highest elevation point of 5168 feet.

 After around 3 miles, the trail finally stops climbing and follows a ridgeline.
 The views are incredible and on a good day you can see the Santa Rosa Mountains to the south, the San Jacinto Mountains to the southwest and the San Bernadino Mountains to the west.
 A spur to the right of the trail leads to Panorama Peak which is the 11th highest named peak in Joshua Tree National Park.

 The Return Trip

 After following the ridge for a bit, the trail turns west and heads downhill.
 I saw some really interesting Joshua Trees in this area (I mean, all Joshua Trees are interesting but these were *really* cool).
-At the 4.2 mile point, the trail reaches the junction with the Warren Peak Trail.
+At the 4.2 mile point, the Panorama Loop Trail reaches the junction with the Warren Peak Trail.
 You can extend your trip an additional 1.6 miles by hiking to the top of Warren Peak and back if you choose.